Homeschooling in Australia

 - special needs

-Homeschool teaching looks very different to traditional school.
-Within the Australian homeschool community there are a variety of home education methods and Australian support groups.
-Learning about these different methods is very helpful for deciding how you want your homeschool to look and what resources you want to use.
+Home education teaching looks very different to traditional school.
+Within the Australian homeschool community there are a variety of home education methods .

 - NSW and Queensland have the strictest documentation guidelines for registration.
 When you register you are usually expected to show what you are planning on teaching your children and how it corresponds to their guidelines.
 The below links will help you with this.